-BIM40250 - Receipts: unclaimed balances: the holding of sums that belong to someone else
+BIM40250 - Specific receipts: unclaimed balances: holding of sums that belong to someone else

 Money that is not a taxable receipt when received can become a taxable receipt in the circumstances described in BIM40230.
-But where the unclaimed balance does not change its character, so that it never becomes a taxable receipt, then even if it is taken to profit and loss it is not taxable.
+However, where the unclaimed balance does not change its character, so that it never becomes a taxable receipt, then even if it is taken to the profit and loss account it is not taxable.

-It is an important fact in Tattersall that the sums in dispute were not taken to profit and loss; rather they were taken to the partners' capital accounts.
+It is an important fact in Tattersall that the sums in dispute were not taken to the profit and loss account; rather they were taken to the partners' capital accounts.
 This accounting treatment reinforced that what had happened was essentially a private arrangement between the partners.
-In the Court of Appeal the Master of the Rolls, Sir Wilfrid Greene, described the arrangement in the following terms:
+In the Court of Appeal, the Master of the Rolls, Sir Wilfrid Greene, described the arrangement in the following terms at page 63:

 ‘It was merely a private arrangement between the partners as to the way in which their assets and liabilities should be dealt with in the accounts and had no effect on the legal position at all vis-à-vis the clients.’

-The unclaimed balances when received were not taxable receipts, Sir Wilfrid Greene commented:
+The unclaimed balances when received were not taxable receipts, Sir Wilfrid Greene commented at page 65:

 ‘The money which was received was money which had not got any profit-making quality about it; it was money which, in a business sense, was the client’s money and nobody else’s.’

-Sir Wilfrid went on to explain that the unclaimed balances transferred to the credit of the partners were not taxable:
+Sir Wilfrid went on to explain that the unclaimed balances transferred to the credit of the partners were not taxable at pages 65-66:

-It is important to recognise that the horses that Tattersall sold were not their stock in trade.
-The horses belonged to the vendors for whom Tattersall were acting as agent.
-Furthermore in Tattersall there was no credit to the firm’s profit and loss account merely a balance sheet credit to the partners.
+It is important to recognise that the horses that Messrs Tattersall sold were not their stock in trade.
+The horses belonged to the vendors for whom Messrs Tattersall were acting as agent.
+Furthermore, in Tattersall there was no credit to the firm’s profit and loss account, merely a balance sheet credit to the partners.

-‘did not find [Tattersall and Jays] of any assistance to me in deciding the present question, which is whether a sum has been correctly accounted for as a profit arising in the year ended 31 July 1994 should be taxed as a profit from a trade…None of the decisions relied upon by the Crown demonstrates that, in the context of accruals accounting, a cash receipt is some way stamped once and for all at the moment of receipt with the character of either having to be or not having to be brought into account in the computation of profit from the trade.’
+‘did not find [Tattersall and Jay's the Jewellers Ltd v CIR 29 TC 274 (see BIM40230)] of any assistance to me in deciding the present question, which is whether a sum has been correctly accounted for as a profit arising in the year ended 31 July 1994 should be taxed as a profit from a trade…None of the decisions relied upon by the Crown demonstrates that, in the context of accruals accounting, a cash receipt is some way stamped once and for all at the moment of receipt with the character of either having to be or not having to be brought into account in the computation of profit from the trade.’

-There is considerable judicial comment on Morley v Tattersall in the recent decision in Pertemps (BIM40240).
-The Upper Tribunal found that Greene MR went too far when he said that the character of a receipt was fixed once and for all at the time of receipt.
+There is considerable judicial comment on Morley v Tattersall in the recent decision in Pertemps Recruitment Partnership Ltd v RCC UKUT 272 (TCC)(see BIM40240).
+The Upper Tribunal was of the opinion that Greene MR's statement that the character of a receipt was fixed once and for all at the time of receipt was broader than was necessary and required qualification.
 The Tribunal also said it was incorrect to say that trading receipts were restricted to sums to which a trader had a legal entitlement at the time of receipt.
 Sums that a trader may eventually be called upon to repay, for example because there had been a mistake, may nonetheless be trade receipts.
-(If such sums are repaid, then the amount repaid will be an allowable deduction.)
+If such sums are repaid, then the amount repaid will be an allowable deduction.

 The court accepted the Crown’s argument that the unclaimed balances were deposits in the true sense of the word and as a result, in a strict legal sense, irrecoverable by the purchaser in default.
 It did not matter that Price Tailors allowed customers to set the deposit against the purchase of a different, including ‘ready to wear’, suit or granted refunds when asked.

 Property in the deposit passed to the company on receipt.
-The court found that, at the time of receipt, there was an element of profit and loss in it.
+The court found that, at the time of receipt, there was an element of profit and loss.
 There was no dispute that the sums were received in the course of the tailor’s trade.
-Ungoed-Thomas J distinguished Tattersall on the basis that:
+At page 676 Ungoed-Thomas J distinguished Tattersall on the basis that:

 In Price Tailors the unclaimed balances were taxable because:

-- there was no ‘unqualified obligation to repay absolutely’, and
+- there was no ‘unqualified obligation to repay absolutely’

 - there was ‘an element of profit and loss’ in the sum when received, and